iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 their corresponding entity was derived; in the case of transformation where the external source is an external iModel, the iModel is best conventionally represented with an [ExternalSource]($backend) element in a [RepositoryLink]($backend) element.

+Additional notes on provenance from the connector application viewpoint can be found [here](/learning/writeaconnector/#sync).

 ### TargetScopeElement

 The *Target Scope Element* is the element in the target iModel of a transformation that represents the source repository as a whole,